top of page

 Rather than restraining themselves throughout the ordeal, the two may have overreacted in an excessive manner due to their primitive natures and may have actually killed the offending male (i.e., sin was committed).

-The resultant "nakedness" that Adam and Eve experienced afterwards was not due to the lack of clothing, but rather to their sense of shame for having killed a fellow human (or potentially human) being.
+The resultant "nakedness" that Adam and Eve experienced afterward was not due to the lack of clothing, but rather to their sense of shame for having killed a fellow human (or potentially human) being.
 By committing an act of evil, they realized the difference between good and evil and lost their innocence (i.e., they ate from the tree of the knowledge of good and evil).

 bottom of page